Pros / It has a top-loading port for physical photo conversion.

-Cons / It won’t work with anything bigger than a 4GB SD card.
+Cons / It won’t work with SD cards larger than 4GB.

-The ION Pics 2 SD has the largest display screen of any slide to digital image converter, making it easy to preview and convert film, slides and photos, as well as navigate the menu.
-Its included SD card and standalone functionality allow you to start digitizing your memories immediately.
+The ION Pics 2 SD is a slide to digital image converter with a top-loading port for converting your physical prints.
+Its decently large screen makes it easy to preview and convert your classic media as well as navigate its menu.
+The included SD card and standalone functionality allow you to start digitizing your memories immediately.
 While it’s a relatively inexpensive converter, it lacks a few features and accessories that may hinder your experience.

 The slides to digital converter ships with a one-year manufacturer warranty.
-Should you ever have a concern or question about the product, you can contact customer support representatives by either telephone or email.
-ION also hosts a variety of education resources on its website, like a FAQs section and user guides.
+Should you ever have a concern or question about the product, you can contact the company’s customer support reps by either telephone or email.
+ION also hosts a variety of educational resources about the product on its website, such as a FAQs section and user guide.

 - Output Resolution